nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:
 - After editing a contact's name at index 3 from `George` to `Adam` and using `undo` to reverse the contact's name back to `George`, using `redo` will restore the contact's name back to `Adam`.

-### Copy contacts in list: `copy`

-Copy the people within address book.
-Attach a clipboard to the side of CLI to copy data.

-Format: `copy [INDEX] [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [s/STATUS] [m/MODULE] [f/FORMAT]​`

-* Copy persons using specified field names.​
-* If no fields are specified, all fields will be copied.
-* Choose INDEX to copy a specific person.
-* If no INDEX is specified, all persons will be copied.
-* Choice of format is default, csv and json.
-* Default simply displays attribute line by line, while csv format separates attributes via a "|" delimiter.
-* JSON format is a JSON object with attribute names as keys and attribute values as values, similar to application's save file.
-* Order of field names determines the order of attributes in the output.

-Examples:
-* `copy 1 n/ p/ e/ f/json`  will copy name, phone and email of first person in JSON format.
-* `copy f/csv` will copy the entire list in csv format.

-### Adding a comment for a contact : `comment`

-Adds a comment for the specified person in ModuleMateFinder.

-Format: `comment INDEX c/COMMENT`

-* Adds a comment for the person at the specified `INDEX`.
-* `INDEX` must be a **positive integer** 1, 2, 3, ...
-* `COMMENT` cannot be blank.
-* Any existing comments for a person will be overwritten by the new user input.
-* If used without the `c/` prefix, the command will be treated as a delete command and removes the comment of the specified person.

-Examples:
-* `comment 2 c/Good at math.` will add the comment `Good at math` to the 2nd person.
-* `comment 3` will delete the comment for the 3rd person.

 ### Exiting the program : `exit`